 Strenuous activity can be anything from that New Year’s resolution workout routine to the annual family ski trip to hunting or even exerting yourself at a chilly Mardi Gras parade.
 Doctors recommend that some patients with a significant cardiac history avoid outdoors cold-weather activity all together.
+Below are some ways to protect yourself in the colder months.

 - Dress in layers of clothing.
 This traps air between layers, forming a protective insulation.